A Distributionally Robust Optimisation Approach to Fair Credit Scoring: Related literature

-Although there are various ways of categorising the multitude of fairness measures, one of the most popular classifications, proposed by \citet{barocas2017fairness}, distinguishes between three groups: Independence measures that use the predicted outcome and the sensitive attribute. e.g. statistical parity \citep{dwork2012fairness}; Separation measures that require that certain performance metrics are equal across protected groups, e.g. equalised odds \citep{hardt2016equality}; and sufficiency measures that use the probability of the outcome, e.g. matching conditional frequencies \citep{chouldechova2017fair}.
+To be able to detect, let alone treat unfairness, one has to decide how to measure it.
+Although there are various ways of categorising the multitude of fairness measures, one of the most popular classifications, proposed by \citet{barocas2017fairness}, distinguishes between three groups: \emph{independence} measures, that use the predicted outcome and the sensitive attribute (e.g.\@ statistical parity) \citep{dwork2012fairness}; \emph{separation} measures, which require that certain performance metrics are equal across protected and non-protected groups (e.g.\@ equalised odds) \citep{NIPS2016_9d268236}; and \emph{sufficiency} measures, that use the probability of the outcome (e.g.\@ matching conditional frequencies) \citep{chouldechova2017fair}.
+Methods to enhance these notions of fairness may then be applied to the pre- \citep{zhang_review_2023}, in- \citep{wan_-processing_2023} or post-processing \citep{petersen_post-processing_2021} stages of model development.
+Those may involve the use of a procedure to de-bias the data, incorporating one of the aforementioned fairness criteria during model training itself, or adjusting how the model outputs are employed to make decisions, respectively.

-One extensive review on fairness in credit scoring has been done by \citet{kozodoi2022fairness}, where one of the key takeaways is that separation measures appear to be best suited for credit scoring, as well as identifying that in-processing techniques cannot effectively reduce separation as they tend to favour performance in the trade-off \footnote{Indeed \citeauthor{kozodoi2022fairness} shows that they have minimal impact on separation as well as profitability making in-processor techniques the most efficient in the Pareto analysis}. \\ The above literature evidences a need for in-processing techniques that can reduce SP.
-Furthermore, the credit scoring literature has often overlooked the robustness of fairness, showing that robust and fair classifiers are needed to predict the probability of default.
-In the following Section, we will present the traditional logistic regression and its regularised and fair variations.
-Lastly, we will explain the distributional robust logistic regression with and without fairness constraints.
+One extensive study of fairness in credit scoring has been undertaken by \citet{kozodoi2022fairness}, from which two key takeaways are that separation measures appear to be the ones best suited for credit scoring, and that in-processing techniques tend to yield the largest improvements in fairness whilst having limited impact on profit (making them the most efficient in the authors' Pareto analysis).
+In addition, these techniques offer the flexibility of being able to decide on the trade-off between performance and fairness through hyperparameter tuning.
+This capacity to systematically navigate the Pareto frontier closely complements the framework introduced by \citet{hurlin2026fairness}, who utilise feature-level significance testing to directly optimise the fairness-performance trade-off for risk-screening algorithms.
+Indeed, the topic of fairness in credit scoring has attracted substantial interest in recent years, with numerous studies expanding on these optimisation challenges \citep{kim2026fair,sargeant2025formalising,11401835}.

+In summary, the literature above suggests a need for fair and robust methods in credit scoring and further investigation of the effects of parameter tuning on the fairness of the scoring.
+In the next section, after introducing our notation and traditional logistic regression and its regularised version, we will explain distributionally robust logistic regression, with or without fairness constraints.